andifalk/cloud-security-workshop/README.md

 * The property ```spring.security.oauth2.client.provider.auth0.issuer-uri``` specifies
 the URI for loading the required configuration to setup an OAuth2/OIDC client for the _Auth0_ identity provider.
+* The property ```spring.security.oauth2.client.provider.user-name-attribute``` specifies
+  the attribute claim to use for mapping user data retrieved from user info endpoint in OAuth2/OIDC client for the _Auth0_ identity provider.
 * The property ```spring.security.oauth2.client.registration.auth0.client-id``` specifies
 the _client id_ as it is has been registered at the _Auth0_ identity provider.
 * The property ```spring.security.oauth2.client.registration.auth0.client-secret``` specifies